BowlerHatLLC/dts2as/README.md

 # dts2as

-Converts TypeScript definition files into ActionScript.
-The FlexJS transpiler may use the output as an external library to use JavaScript APIs in ActionScript.
+A command line tool that converts TypeScript definitions (d.ts files) to ActionScript classes and interfaces.
+A compiled SWC file may be used as an external library with the Apache FlexJS transpiler to expose JavaScript APIs to ActionScript.

 ## Usage